 - Everyone in the group stays in the designated zone, date, and time specified in our reservation.
 Parking is in the guest lot; make sure to close the gate if you’re the last car out.

 - The persons named in the reservation who have signed a waiver are the only people allowed in the group.
-Groups are limited to a minimum of two people (no solo hiking, there is no cell service at RMERC, though there is an emergency landline beneath the building), and a max of four people, coming in one or two cars, from no more than two households or cohorts (people sheltering in place together).
+Groups are limited to a minimum of two people (no solo hiking – there is no cell service at RMERC, though there is an emergency landline beneath the lodge), and a max of four people, coming in one or two cars, from no more than two households or cohorts (people sheltering in place together).

 - Hiking is only allowed on the trail or trails specified in our reservation.
 Going off the trail is not allowed.
 Hiking or snowshoes only, no bikes or horses.

 - The group will stay together as a group with appropriate distancing, and if we see other people on the land, the group will maintain a wide distance of at least 50 feet from them.
 Splitting up or changing groups is not allowed.

 - Staying far from wildlife encountered, and making noise in areas where animals may be hidden to not surprise them.
 Moose can be anywhere, and are dangerous if they feel surprised, cornered, or otherwise threatened.
 Check yourself for ticks, they are out now.

 - The lodge is closed and locked, so bring what you need: food, water, toilet paper, first aid kit, etc. While you can urinate anywhere, bury feces at least 6” deep in soil, and bring out any used toilet paper.
 Do not bury toilet paper, it won’t decompose but will get dug up by animals.